Pregnancy diabetes: Monitoring blood sugar levels

 - continue to follow a healthy, active lifestyle and balanced diet, as above

-- if you find out you do have gestational diabetes, don’t panic!
+- if you find out you do have pregnancy diabetes, don’t panic!
 It can be managed with diet, exercise, and – if needed – medication.
 Your healthcare providers will come up with a plan that’s tailor-made for you.
 When your blood glucose is under control, the majority of moms and babies continue to be healthy throughout pregnancy.

-Always check with your healthcare provider about your blood glucose limits, but as a general guide, the College of Obstetricians and Gynaecologists of Singapore (COG) recommends these limits for the amount of glucose in the blood of pregnant women with gestational diabetes1:
+Always check with your healthcare provider about your blood glucose limits, but as a general guide, the College of Obstetricians and Gynaecologists of Singapore (COG) recommends these limits for the amount of glucose in the blood of pregnant women with pregnancy diabetes1:

 - Before a breakfast meal (known as a fasting value): 5.1 – 6.9 mmol/L